-With this notation in place, we regard these sequences as \textit{virtual $a_\ell$-multipartitions} in the sense of Definition \ref{defn:virtual_partition}.
-Then, we simply adapt the argument in the proof of Proposition \ref{prop:construct_refine} \textit{mutatis mutandis} to this situation, noting that the virtual multipartition $\Theta^N(\bnu)_\ell$ is obtained from $\Theta^N(\blambda)_\ell$ by some sequence of virtual box moves, each of which not affecting the total number of boxes of any given virtual content.
+We now regard these sequences as \textit{virtual $a_\ell$-multipartitions} in the sense of Definition \ref{defn:virtual_partition}.
+We can now adapt the argument in the proof of Proposition \ref{prop:construct_refine} \textit{mutatis mutandis} to this situation, noting that the virtual multipartition $\Theta^N(\bnu)_\ell$ is obtained from $\Theta^N(\blambda)_\ell$ by some sequence of virtual box moves, each of which does not affect the total number of boxes of a given virtual content.
 Translating the statement about virtual contents into the language of contents of boxes in $\ubnu_\ell$ and $\ublambda_\ell$, just as in Proposition \ref{prop:construct_refine}, then completes the proof.
-Since the arguments from the proof of Proposition \ref{prop:construct_refine} generalizes in a straightforward manner to this setting, we leave it to the reader to fill in the details. \end{proof}
+We leave details to the reader. \end{proof}